DMCA Information Privacy Policy

 Nando Parrado: survived airplane crash and 72 days in the Andes(Amazing)

 72 - Days of ordeal, Nando Parrado and other survivors of a plane crash in the Andes had to endure before being rescued.
 Flying over the mountains on a Friday the 13th, the young men and their families who boarded the charter plane joked about the unlucky day when the plane's wing hit the slope of the mountain and crashed.
 On impact, 13 passengers were instantly dead while 32 others were badly wounded.
 Hoping to be rescued, the survivors waited in the freezing -37C temperature, melting snow for drinks and sleeping side by side to keep themselves warm.
-Food was so scarce, everyone had to pool whatever food they can find for a rationed pool.
+Food was so scarce, every

 Jessica Cox: became the first pilot with no arms, proving you don't need 'wings' to fly (Amazing)